mainsail-crew/MainsailOS/site/docs/troubleshooting.md

 ![Firmware version mismatch between host and guest](/img/firmware_version_mismatch.png)

 This is because klipper made changes to a part of the MCU firmware that we use.
 Klipper is telling us that the version of klipper running on the Pi is newer than the version running on the MCU.
 To fix this, we have to flash the board with a new version of the firmware.
 For convenience, and ease of use, the newest firmware is compiled and put in the `firmware_binaries` folder which you can find in the `MACHINE` tab in Mainsail.
 You can use this to flash your MCU the same way you did initially, via SD Card.
 RatOS attempts to flash supported boards automatically when klipper is updated.
 If you're getting this error you're probably using a board which does not support automatic flashing via USB.
-If you're not, please reach out on [discord](https://discord.gg/ratrig).
+It's also possible that you updated klipper without having your board flashed and connected.
+In that case, use the `COMPILE_BINARIES` macro to generate new firmware binaries for all supported boards.
+Then download the binary for your board from the `firmware_binaries` folder in the Machine tab, and flash that via SD card.

 ## Get help

 For further support check out the RatOS-support and klipper channels on Discord.
 Use the invite link below to join.

-<a href="https://discord.gg/ratrig" class="button">Join the Unnofficial RatRig Discord Community</a>
+<a href="https://discord.gg/ratrig" class="button button--primary">Join the Unnofficial RatRig Discord Community</a>
-This is because klipper made changes to a part of the MCU firmware that we use.
-Klipper is telling us that the version of klipper running on the Pi is newer than the version running on the MCU.
-To fix this, we have to flash the board with a new version of the firmware.